p00jitha/Chatter/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Install the dependencies by running `npm install` in the root directory.
-4. Start the development server by running `npm start`.
-5. Create a `.env` file in the root directory and add the following environment variables:
+4. Create a `.env` file in the root directory and add the following environment variables:

    DB_URL=

    JWT_SECRET=

    NODE_ENV=

    Replace `http://localhost:5000` with the appropriate URLs for your backend server.

+ 5.npm run build

  6. Start the development server by running `npm start`.

-7. Open your web browser and navigate to `http://localhost:3000` to view the application.
+ 7. Open your web browser and navigate to `http://localhost:5000` to view the application.

 ## Demo